Ufa Rail Bridge: The Bridge over the Ufa River

-On June 9, 1919, during the Civil War's Ufa Operation, Kolchak's White Army forces sabotaged the third span of a bridge as they retreated.
-The explosion was triggered by artillery fire targeting railcars loaded with explosives on the span.
+On 9 June 1919, during the Ufa Operation of the Civil War, Kolchak’s White Army forces sabotaged the bridge’s third span as they retreated.
+The explosion was triggered by artillery fire directed at railcars loaded with explosives positioned on the span.

-Reconstruction occurred in two stages: first, temporary wooden spans were installed, followed by a full repair in 1920.
-The new span was designed by Professor Lavr Proskouriakov to the Technical Regulations for Railway Bridges (1907).
+Reconstruction took place in two stages: first, temporary wooden spans were installed, followed by a full repair in 1920.
+The new span was designed by Professor Lavr Proskouriakov in accordance with the 1907 Technical Regulations for Railway Bridges.

 In 1939–1940, the bridge spans were reinforced to support larger locomotives.
-Modifications, such as adding metal reinforcements, increased the spans' weight by up to 4%, meeting clearance standards.
+Modifications, including the addition of metal reinforcements, increased the spans’ weight by up to 4% while ensuring compliance with clearance standards.

-In 1951–1952, Construction Train No. 414 rebuilt the bridge, erecting reinforced-concrete pylons on the original cutwater footings and installing new spans for the second track in adherence to Giprotrans’ 1931 N-7 load class standard.
+In 1951–1952, Construction Train No. 414 rebuilt the bridge, erecting reinforced-concrete pylons on the original cutwater footings and installing new spans for the second track in accordance with Giprotrans’ 1931 N‑7 load class standard.

 Between December 2001 and 2002, the bridge underwent major upgrades.
-All pre-revolutionary spans were replaced with modern equivalents from OJSC USK MOST, designed to meet the S-14 load class standard.
+All the pre-revolutionary spans were replaced with modern equivalents supplied by OJSC USK MOST, designed to meet the S‑14 load class standard.